 Danny, originally from Frostburg, Maryland, worked as a seasonal ranger with Ranger Rita Knox in Cumberland for four years before joining the park as a full-time Volunteer Coordinator.
-Danny has a bachelor’s degree in history, a Master of Education degree, and a Master of Business Administration degree.
+Danny currently works as the park’s Partnerships Coordinator, working with the numerous park partners and overseeing the park’s Volunteer Program.
+Danny has a bachelor’s degree in history, a Master of Education degree, a Master of Business Administration degree, and recently earned his doctorate from West Virginia University.
 His interests include American social history, higher education administration, and public service programs.
-He has been in the Volunteer Coordinator position for the park since December of 2007.
 He can be contacted in his office at 301-714-2218 or by email.

 Emily grew up in New Orleans and graduated from Texas A&M University at Galveston.
 Currently she is working on a master’s degree in Recreation & Parks Management from Frostburg State University.
 She worked three years as a seasonal for the C&O in Williamsport and Hancock before joining the Division of Interpretation, Education & Partnerships.
 Emily enjoys kayaking, camping, traveling, and playing ultimate frisbee.
 Emily is a Volunteer Coordinator for the park.
 She can be reached at 301-491-7309 or by email.